ClevrSolutions/dynamic-data-grid/README.md

 **No more nested list views, lightning fast rendering!**

 ## Features
-- Data gGid, with variable columns.
+- Data Gid, with variable columns.
 - Render cell content: attribute, text or custom
 - Empty row content message
 - Empty cell objects can be omitted
-- On row click action
+- On click action on row / column / cells
 - Use the default styling of Mendix Data Widget Grid
 - Row and column pagination
 - Structure mode preview